 “(b) A telecommunications service provider shall not disconnect, suspend, or degrade basic telecommunications service for non-payment of a bill, any fees for service or equipment, and other charges, or noncompliance with a deferred payment agreement during a public health emergency or for 15 calendar days thereafter.”.

 (g) Notwithstanding any District law, the Attorney General for the District of Columbia may use the enforcement authority set forth at D.C.
-Official Code § 28-3909 against any merchant, including a utility provider, that violates any provisions of this act.
+Official Code § 28-3909 against any merchant, including a utility provider, that violates any provision of this act.

 Sec.
 308. Utility payment plans.

-(a) During a period of time for which the Mayor has declared a public health emergency pursuant to section 5a of the District of Columbia Public Emergency Act of 1980, effective October 17, 2002 (D.C.
-Law 14-194; D.C.
-Official Code § 7-2304.01), and for the lesser of six months thereafter (“program period”) or the cancellation of service, whichever occurs first , a utility provider shall offer a utility-payment-plan program (“program”) for customers.
+(a) During the program period, , a utility provider shall offer a utility-payment-plan program (“program”) for eligible customers.
 Under its program, a utility provider shall:

-(1) Make a payment plan (“payment plan”) available to a customer for the payment of amounts that come due during the program period and prior to the cancellation of service, with a minimum term length of one year, unless a shorter time period is requested by the customer.
+(1) Make a payment plan (“payment plan”) available to an eligible customer for the payment of amounts that come due during the program period , with a minimum term length of one year, unless a shorter time period is requested by the eligible customer.

-(2) Waive any fee, interest or penalty that arises out of the customer entering into a payment plan;
+(2) Waive any fee, interest or penalty that arises out of the eligible customer entering into a payment plan;

-(3) Not report to a credit bureau any delinquency or other derogatory information that occurs solely due to the existence of a customer entering into a payment plan;;.and
+(3) Not report to a credit reporting agency as delinquent the amount subject to the payment plan; and

-(4) Notify all customers of the availability, terms, and application process for its utility payment program.

-(b)(1) Customers entering into a payment plan shall be required to make payments in equal monthly installments for the duration of the payment plan, unless a shorter payment schedule is requested by the customer.
+(4) Notify all customers of the availability, terms, and application process for its utility payment program.(b)(1) Customers entering into a payment plan shall be required to make payments in equal monthly installments for the duration of the payment plan, unless a shorter payment schedule is requested by the customer.